hungryengineer/Datadog/README.md

 # Datadog
-This repo will contain Datadog integration with kubernetes based on a simple Java application
+This repo will contain:
+1. Datadog integration with kubernetes
+2. Based on a simple Java application
+3. Fully automated using Github action pipeline and github packages as container repository